jainam12345/alx-low_level_programming/0x02-functions_nested_loops/README.md

 8-24_hours.c - c program to print hours and mins 9-times_table.c - c program that displays tables up to 9 10-add.c - cprogram to add 2 nums
+11-print_to_98.c - c program to print natural numbers